shettyvarshaa/Data-Structures-Lab-Programs/README.md

             officer, he reads it and transmits it to another officer possibly after translation to someone who has not read it.

+9. Design and Implement a program in C that uses Hash Function H:K->L as H(K)=K mod m(reminder method) and implement hashing technique to map a given key K to the address space L. Resolve the collision (if any) using linear probing.